Juan Pablo Montoya: Junior racing career

-Aged five, Montoya began kart racing when his father brought him a go-kart, taught him to drive and trained at the Kartódromo Cajicá outside of Bogotá.
-His father mentored him, discreetly remortgaging the house without his wife's knowledge to finance his son's career or rearranging finances and obtaining sponsorship until Formula 3000 (F3000).
-Montoya got funding working as a delivery boy for his father, learnt racecraft and mechanical engineering from him, and was inspired by drivers Roberto Guerrero and Ayrton Senna.
+At age five, Montoya began kart racing when his father bought him a go-kart, taught him to drive, and trained him at the Kartódromo Cajicá outside of Bogotá.
+His father mentored Juan, discreetly remortgaging the house without his wife's knowledge to finance his son's career, and obtained sponsorship until Formula 3000 (F3000).
+Montoya got funding working as a delivery boy for his father, while also learning race craft and mechanical engineering from him, and was inspired by drivers Roberto Guerrero and Ayrton Senna.

 He raced in a self-organised karting championship due to the Colombian Karting Federation's financial problems.
-Montoya won the 1984 Colombian Children's National Karting Championship, was second in the 1985 Colombian National Karting Championship and won the following year's local and national titles.
+Montoya won the 1984 Colombian Children's National Karting Championship, was second in the 1985 Colombian National Karting Championship, and won the following year's local and national titles.
 Montoya won numerous championships in the Kart Komet category's local and national divisions from 1987 to 1989.
 He raced in the World Karting Junior Championship in 1990 and 1991, respectively.
 Montoya won four national championships and finished second three times.

-He began car racing in 1992, and travelled to the United States that September to attend a three-day Skip Barber Racing School at Sonoma Raceway under the tutelage of lead instructor Vic Elford.
+Montoya began car racing in 1992, and travelled to the United States that September to attend a three-day Skip Barber Racing School at Sonoma Raceway under the tutelage of lead instructor Vic Elford.
 Montoya then returned to Colombia to drive a Van Diemen car in the 1600cc Copa Fórmula Renault after series officials rejected him for being inexperienced and for being an aggressive driver until the withdrawal of one driver enabled his entry.
 He took four wins and five pole positions for second in the eight-race championship.
 Montoya won the eight-round National Tournament Swift GTI Championship in a Suzuki Swift in 1993, winning seven races and seven poles.
 He was second in the ten-race Lada Samara Cup with five wins and three pole positions and he won his class in the 1994 Karting SudAm 125 Championship.

-After his father determined that his son could better himself outside of Colombia because of the country's lack of race tracks and senior championships, Montoya entered the American-based Barber Saab Pro Series in 1994 featuring normally aspirated cars, winning two races, two poles and eleven top-ten finishes for third overall with 114 points.
-He also raced for the Osaka team in Mexico, finishing third overall in the local sports car prototype division and earning three wins and four pole positions in the Nissan-powered single seater Formula N support category.
+After his father determined that his son could better himself outside of Colombia because of the country's lack of race tracks and senior championships, Montoya entered the American-based Barber Saab Pro Series in 1994 featuring normally aspirated cars, winning two races, two poles, and eleven top-ten finishes for third overall with 114 points.
+He also raced for the Osaka team in Mexico, finishing third overall in the local sports car prototype division, and earning three wins and four pole positions in the Nissan-powered single seater Formula N support category.